Chat with us, powered by LiveChat Bali & Lombok | Escorted Small Group Tours for Solo Travellers

 What you'll be doing

-Day One: Arrive in Bali
+Day Two: Arrive in Bali

-Day One: Arrive in Bali
+Day Two: Arrive in Bali

-Day Two: Free Time in Ubud
+Day Three: Free Time in Ubud

-Day Two: Free Time in Ubud
+Day Three: Free Time in Ubud

 We’ll spend today at leisure, where we can spend time enjoying the hotel's facilities or exploring Ubud.
+This evening we'll meet for our welcome dinner at a local restaurant.

 Our day begins with a visit to Ubud Monkey Forest, home to numerous trees, temples, and the cheeky crab-eating macaque monkeys.
 Next, we'll explore the UNESCO-listed stunning terraced rice fields of Tegallalang and enjoy lunch at a local restaurant that embraces nature's beauty.
 The journey continues to Gunung Kawi Sebatu, an ancient Hindu temple with sacred springs and intricate stone carvings, where we can participate in a 'Melukat' water blessing ceremony for an additional charge.
 Finally, we visit Kintamani for breathtaking views of the active volcano, Mount Batur, and enjoy a hot beverage at a coffee shop overlooking the volcano before returning to our hotel.

-Day Four: Bali to Lombok
+Day Five: Bali to Lombok

-Day Four: Bali to Lombok
+Day Five: Bali to Lombok

-Day Five: Benang Stokel & Kelambu Waterfalls
+Day Six: Benang Stokel & Kelambu Waterfalls

-Day Five: Benang Stokel & Kelambu Waterfalls
+Day Six: Benang Stokel & Kelambu Waterfalls

 After breakfast, we will be picked up for a journey to the heart of Lombok Island, driving east through scenic rice fields and local villages.
 The hike to Benang Kalambu Waterfalls - recognised by UNESCO as the world's most unique waterfall - takes around an hour, traversing diverse tropical forest terrain, with the waterfall cascading into a refreshing rock pool ideal for a swim.
 After relaxing and enjoying the jungle ambiance, we return along the trail to Benang Stokel waterfall for a picnic lunch.